 Martin joined Watsi on January 14th, 2015.
 25 other people also joined Watsi on that day!
-Martin's most recent donation supported Thet, a 35 year old vendor from Burma, to fund heart surgery.
+Martin's most recent donation supported Sorim, a future doctor from Cambodia, to fund burn contracture surgery on his right hand.

 Thet is a 35 year old husband and father, who lives with his wife, son and in-laws in Mon State in Burma.
 Both Thet and his wife work in his uncle's grocery store, while his in laws are farmers.
 When he isn't working, Thet enjoys spending time with his son and reading.
 In November 2018, Thet started to experience tiredness when working, and frequent headaches.
 He also had a rapid heartbeat, and he couldn't sleep well.
 He went to a hospital in Mawlamyine, where he was referred to a different hospital in Yangon for further treatment.
 At the hospital in Yangon, Thet was diagnosed with mitral valve regurgitation and stenosis, which would require surgery to correct.
 Thet was sent home with medications to manage his condition.
 In March 2022, Thet went back to the hospital in Yangon, because of continuing fatigue, headaches, coughing and fever.
 The doctor told him they would contact him to schedule his surgery in May, but Thet never heard back from the hospital.
 When Thet told his neighbor about this, his neighbor gave him the phone number of a heart patient who had been helped by our medical partner, Burma Children Medical Fund (BCMF).
 Thet followed up, and thanks to the assistance of Burma Children Medical Fund, he is finally scheduled for surgery to replace the valve in his heart on October 13th, at Pun Hlaing Hospital.
 Now Thet needs your help to fund the $1,500 to cover the cost of this surgery.
 "I have sold all my jewelry to pay for the cost of traveling to the hospital.
 I feel less stressed since I met the BCMF staff,” said Thet.